History of Conference League (speedway) in Timeline

 Conference League (speedway)

-The Conference League was the third tier of British speedway racing, operating below the Elite League and Premier League.
-It was governed by the Speedway Control Board (SCB) and British Speedway Promoters' Association (BSPA).
-In 2008, the league consisted of eight teams.
-The Conference League was discontinued and replaced by the National League in 2009.
+The Conference League was the third-tier speedway division in the UK, sitting below the Elite and Premier Leagues.
+Governed by the Speedway Control Board (SCB) and the British Speedway Promoters' Association (BSPA), it consisted of eight teams in its 2008 season.
+The Conference League was then replaced by the National League in 2009.

 1994: British League Division Three Creation

-In 1994, the British League Division Three was created as a replacement for the second-half junior leagues.
+In 1994, the British League Division Three was created as a replacement for the second-half junior leagues, after British League matches were extended to eighteen heats.

 1995: League Renamed to British Academy League

-In 1995, the British League Division Three was renamed the British Academy League, and many teams experienced financial problems.
+In 1995, the British League Division Three was renamed the British Academy League, but many teams faced severe financial difficulties.

-In 1997, the league expanded to thirteen teams and was renamed again to the British Amateur League.
-It was decided that Elite League and Premier League teams could operate second teams in the British Development League.
-The remaining teams reverted the competition name to the Conference League.
+In 1997, the league expanded to thirteen teams and was renamed the British Amateur League, exposing issues regarding rider focus and leading to the creation of the British Development League for Elite League and Premier League second teams, while the remaining teams reverted to the Conference League name.

 2008: Conference League Season